 - Be wary of schools that have names similar to well-known, reputable universities.
 This could simply be a trick to make students think they are enrolling in a good school.

 - Be wary of schools that have addresses that are P.O. box numbers or suites.
 Even online institutions should have a real, physical office address.

 Sometimes, legitimate institutions offer similar perks as diploma mills, such as allowing you to get credit for life experience, but these perks come with much more restrictions.
 For instance, to earn life experience credits in a good school, you must have extensive documentation.
-However, if you are looking at a school that raises several of the red flags mentioned above and it lacks accreditation, we recommend that you think twice about whether or not to apply.

 The Process of Earning Accreditation

 Contrary to what many people think, the U.S. Department of Education does not actually accredit schools.
 Instead, the accreditation of colleges, universities and other institutions of higher learning is handled by private accrediting agencies, or “private educational associations of regional or national scope,” according to the Department of Education.
 These accrediting bodies are comprised of committees that conduct a peer review process to determine whether the schools applying for accreditation meet standards of educational effectiveness.
 The members of these agency committees usually have extensive professional experience working for esteemed public and private schools, education associations, or consumer advocacy initiatives.
 They review the school’s campus and buildings (if applicable), faculty experience, educational delivery system, and more.